Peaches (musician): 2015–2021: What Else Is in the Teaches of Peaches and Rub

 Photographer Holger Talinski collaborated with Peaches on a book of photographs, What Else Is in the Teaches of Peaches, released on 2 June 2015.
 The book, published by Akashic Books, also includes text written by Peaches, R.E.M. lead singer Michael Stipe, artist and singer Yoko Ono and actor Elliot Page.

 Peaches' sixth studio album, Rub, was released 25 September 2015.
 It was produced by Vice Cooler with Peaches in her Los Angeles garage.
 In June 2015 it was announced to contain guest vocal appearances by Kim Gordon, Feist, and Simonne Jones.

 An unused track from the Rub sessions titled "Bodyline" was released by Adult Swim on 20 July 2015.
 The Vice Cooler-produced track features Nick Zinner on guitar and was described as "a heavy, chugging guitar line over which Peaches half raps, half sings a high-octane space jam."
 In May 2016, Peaches appeared in a fourth-season episode of the Canadian TV series Orphan Black as herself, performing "Bodyline" in a club.
 She performed "Boys Wanna Be Her" at the Not the White House Correspondents' Dinner on 29 April 2017.
 In February 2019, Peaches made her debut with the Staatstheater Stuttgart, co-directing and performing as Anna I in Kurt Weill's/Bertolt Brecht's Die sieben Todsünden.

-2022: Upcoming seventh studio album
+2022: Documentaries and upcoming seventh studio album

-Peaches will go on tour in 2022 to mark the 20th anniversary of The Teaches of Peaches.
-She is also working on her seventh studio album.
+In 2022, Peaches went on tour to mark the 20th anniversary of The Teaches of Peaches.
+She is currently working on her seventh studio album.
 Peaches' song "Boys Wanna Be Her" is featured in the 2022 film The 355 starring Jessica Chastain and Diane Kruger.

+The 2022 tour was profiled in the documentary film Teaches of Peaches, which premiered at the 74th Berlin International Film Festival.
+In the same year, she was the subject of Marie Losier's documentary Peaches Goes Bananas.
+Peaches described the two films as very different from each other, stating that "one is more of a documentary of a certain album at a certain place in time, [whereas] Marie’s film – well, I don’t even consider it documentary.
+It’s more of a painting, a portrait.
+Marie gets excited about an artist and then goes her own way."

+2025: Featured Artist, In the Garden

+In March 2025, it was announced that Peaches is featured on In the Garden, a concept album and musical by the artist Boyfriend set for release on May 09, 2025.
+The album reimagines the story of Adam and Eve but through Eve's lens.
+The project features Boyfriend as Eve alongside Billy Porter (narrator), Jake Shears (Adam), Big Freedia (God), and Peaches (Serpent).